5 min|Dr. Maya Kuczma

-Discuss with your MD or ND whether testing your testosterone levels may be useful.
+Discuss with your Medical Doctor or Naturopathic Doctor whether testing your testosterone levels may be useful.
 Testing includes a simple fasted blood test, best completed in the morning.
 Your doctor can review your results, and if indicated, may suggest stronger methods of testosterone support, such as herbal supplementation, certain nutrients, and, if required, testosterone replacement.

 If you're looking for more support with optimizing your health and wellness, click here to book your consultation